Is there more drama in an all-girls school?

 What financial assistance do you offer?

-We offer need-based aid, a Multiple Daughter Discount and a variety of scholarships based on leadership, academics, character, service, and commitment to the arts.
+We offer need-based aid, a Multiple Daughter Incentive and a variety of scholarships based on leadership, academics, character, service, and commitment to the arts.
 See website, admissions tab, financial, for more information.

 What is the time frame for acceptance?